ivanpugagonzalez/CRED_Model/README.md

 # CRED_Model

-ODD+D protocols of the Credibility enhancing display (CRED) model and VISA model.
+ODD+D protocols of the Credibility enhancing display (CRED) model.

 The model is written in Anylogic 8.3.3